-Grizzlies prefer to live along rivers and streams in forests, alpine meadows, and prairies.
+Grizzlies prefer to live along rivers and streams through forests, alpine meadows, and prairies.
 They range in color from light tan to black.
-The Grizzly Bear received it’s name because they usually have white tips on their brown fir which gives them a “grizzled” look.
-They typically weight 350-500 pounds and stand 3-4 feet on all fours and up to 8 ft on their hind feet.
+The Grizzly Bear received it’s name because of white tips on their brown fur giving them a “grizzled” look.
+They typically weigh 350-500 pounds and stand 3-4 feet on all fours and up to 8 ft on their hind feet.
 Boars (males) can weigh up to 1,700 pounds and sows (females) can weight up to 800 pounds.

 Grizzly Bears are omnivores meaning they eat both meat and plants.
 Even though they are a very large animal, 75% of they diet consists of berries.
-They typically prey on fish, rodents like ground squirrels, and hoofed animals like moose, elk, and deer.
-In the fall when they are preparing to hibernate, they will eat up to 25 fish and put on 3 pounds a day.
-They will hibernate from 5 to 8 months.
+Alternatively, they prey on fish, rodents like ground squirrels, and hoofed animals like moose, elk, and deer.
+In the fall when they are preparing to hibernate, they will eat up to 25 fish and put on 3 pounds a day until they hibernate for 5 to 8 months.

 The Black Bear mates in May or June and once the sow (female) becomes pregnant, she has delayed implantation until she hibernates in her den for the winter.
 The cubs are born in the den – usually twins – and will typically stay with the sow for 1 ½ years before they separate.

 Unlike the Grizzly, the Black Bear has shorter claws and are very good tree climbers.
-They usually live about 20 years.
+The average lifespan of a Black Bear is 20 years.

-Most of the time, nannies live in herds of up to 20 with their kids.
+Most of the time, nannies live in herds of up to 20 with their offspring.
 Billies usually live alone.
 The Mountain Goat’s diet consists of grasses, sedges, herbs, shrubs, ferns mosses and lichen.
 They will also eat twigs and leaves from the low-growing shrubs and conifers.
-They mate in November or December with the birth of the “kids” in May or June.
-Typically, they are single births with twins very rare.
+They mate in November or December with the birth of the “kids” in May or June, typically single births versus twins.
 The kids will stay with the nanny until the next mating season.
 Mountain Goats usually live 12-15 years in the wild.

 Rocky Mountain Bighorn Sheep

-The Rocky Mountain Bighorn Sheep live in social groups with rams living in bachelor groups and ewes live in herds with other ewes and young rams.
+The Rocky Mountain Bighorn Sheep live in social groups with rams living in bachelor groups and ewes living in herds with other ewes and young rams.
 Their diet consists of available grasses, seeds, and plants.
-They move to lower elevation pastures in the winter.
-Mating occurs in November or December with the lambs being born in May or June on high secluded ledges.
+Mating occurs in November or December with the lambs being born in May or June on high, secluded ledges.
 It is usually a single birth with twins being rare.
-The life span of a Rocky Mountain Bighorn Sheep is 9-14 years.
+The lifespan of a Rocky Mountain Bighorn Sheep is 9-14 years.
 Of all the bighorn sheep, the Rocky Mountain Bighorn Sheep is the largest and most majestic.

-Even though bulls (males) and cows (females) are nearly the same height, bulls will weigh 800 to 1300 pounds while cows will weigh 600 to 875 pounds.
-The knees in their thin legs are double jointed and when they run they appear quite uncoordinated.
-But they are actually very agile both on land and in water.
+Even though bulls (males) and cows (females) are nearly the same height, bulls will weigh 800 to 1300 pounds while cows weigh 600 to 875 pounds.
+The knees in their thin legs are double jointed and when they run they appear quite uncoordinated but they are actually very agile both on land and in water.
 They can run up to 35 miles per hours and can swim 6 miles per hour for 2 hours.

 Rocky Mountain Elk

 Cows give birth to to one calf in late May or early June.
 They will leave the herd just before they give birth to protect the calf from predators.
 Calves are born spotted and scentless to camouflage them from predators.
-Once they can run effectively to out run predators – at about 2 weeks of age – they will re-join the herd.
-They stay with their mother for about 1 ½ years.
+Once they are able to out run predators – at about 2 weeks of age – they will re-join the herd and stay with their mother for about 1 ½ years.
 Rocky Mountain Elk will live in the wild to be 12-20 years old.

 Bucks (males) have antlers which may or may not be symmetrical.
 Their antlers grow points off a main stem.
 Typically the size and number of points indicates the maturity of the buck but it is possible for a yearling buck to have large antlers if they have a good source of food.
 It is also possible for a mature buck to have just a spike.

-Whitetail deer are herbivores.
-Their diet changes depending on its habitat and the season.
-It eats green plants in the spring and summer.
-In the fall, it eats corn, acorns and other nuts.
-In the winter, it eats the buds and twigs of woody plants.
+Whitetail deer are herbivores and their diet changes depending on habitat and season.
+They eat green plants in the spring and summer.
+In the fall, they eat corn, acorns and other nuts.
+In the winter, they eat the buds and twigs of woody plants.
 They like to live in small openings and on edges of forested areas or in fields with broad-leaf trees for cover.